mdawar/rq-exporter/README.md

 $ # Use the -d option to run the container in the background (detached)
 $ docker run -d -p 9726:9726 rq-exporter
 $ # All the command line arguments will be passed to rq-exporter
-$ # So you can change the exporter port
-$ docker run -it -p 8080:8080 rq-exporter 8080
+$ docker run -it -p 9726:9726 rq-exporter --redis-host redis --redis-pass 123456
-$ # To set environment variables use the -e option
+$ # You can also configure the exporter using environment variables
 $ docker run -it -p 9726:9726 -e RQ_REDIS_HOST=redis -e RQ_REDIS_PASS=123456 rq-exporter
 ```